filipfonal/filament-log-manager/README.md

 ```

-After that, you can register the plugin in the Filament Panel Provider (This is by default AdminPanelProvider.php)
+After that, register the plugin in your Filament Panel Provider (by default `App\Providers\Filament\AdminPanelProvider`).

 ```php
 public function panel(Panel $panel): Panel